-The use of sustainable aviation fuels (SAFs) is generally considered as one of the most realistic and effective means to reduce aviation emissions in the next decades and as a long-term solution for decarbonising long-haul.
+The use of sustainable aviation fuels (SAFs) is generally considered one of the most realistic and effective means to reduce aviation emissions in the next decades and as a long-term solution for decarbonising long-haul.
 To reap the benefits of SAFs, Europe needs a dedicated, innovative aviation fuels industrial strategy, financing and legislation.
-A4E welcomes the European Commission’s ReFuel EU Aviation initiative under the European Green Deal to ramp up the production, deployment and supply of affordable, high quality SAF in Europe.
+A4E welcomes the European Commission’s ReFuel EU Aviation initiative under the European Green Deal to ramp up the production, deployment and supply of affordable, high-quality SAF in Europe.
 The important thing now is to get this legislative initiative right on fundamental elements such as high sustainability criteria, scope, reporting and obligations, but also on the crucial details related to technical standards, certification and the quality and origin of the feedstock.

 This paper sets out guiding principles for any future SAFs legislation.
-It also suggests solutions to support development of SAFs in Europe and provides policy recommendations on the development of a European policy framework such as the market conditions necessary before the implementation of an efficient EU blending mandate.
+It also suggests solutions to support the development of SAFs in Europe and provides policy recommendations on the development of a European policy framework such as the market conditions necessary before the implementation of an efficient EU blending mandate.

-Alongside radical fleet renewal, improved air traffic management and technological advances such as hydrogen and electric power, the use of SAFs is generally considered as one of the most effective means to reduce CO2 emissions from aviation in the next decades particularly for longer-range flying, where alternatives to liquid fuel will not be available within a foreseeable timeframe By 2050, improvements in aircraft and engine technology and subsequent fleet replacement hold the largest promise for decarbonising European aviation.
+Alongside radical fleet renewal, improved air traffic management and technological advances such as hydrogen and electric power, the use of SAFs is generally considered one of the most effective means to reduce CO2 emissions from aviation in the next decades, particularly for longer-range flying, where alternatives to liquid fuel will not be available within a foreseeable timeframe By 2050, improvements in aircraft and engine technology and subsequent fleet replacement hold the largest promise for decarbonising European aviation.
 This includes the introduction of a hydrogen-powered single-aisle aircraft on intra-European routes in 2035.
-The generation of commercial passenger aircraft to be developed in the next 10 years has potential to realise a step-change in energy efficiency.
+The generation of commercial passenger aircraft to be developed in the next 10 years has the potential to realise a step-change in energy efficiency.
 Introduced from 2035 onwards, these aircraft types are forecast to reduce fuel burn by 30% or more per flight compared to predecessors.
 Source: Destination 2050, NLR/SEO, February 2021..
 Currently approved SAFs not only reduce our dependency on fossil fuels but also, under a Life Cycle Assessment, have a CO2 footprint up to 85% lower CO2 than regular kerosene with biofuel generally in a lower band compared to synthetic fuels.
 As part of our efforts to make aviation more sustainable, further accelerated by the European Green Deal, we must speed up the development, production and use of drop-in SAFs in Europe.